percona/portal-doc/docs/rel-notes/dashboard.md

 - links to resources and contact points for accessing help

 If you are a Percona customer, you get further access to:
-- list of Customert Support tickets open across your organization
+- list of Customer Support tickets open across your organization
 - Tickets Overview Widget summarizing your interaction with Percona Customer Support
 - contact Customer Support to open new tickets